Why Franchisors Fail

 The Reason Why Franchisors Fail – The Alpha & The Omega

 THE BUSINESS SHOULD NEVER HAVE BEEN FRANCHISED!
 Simple enough?
 Franchise failure rates go as high as 90% in some systems.
 For even greater detail than found here, please read the article mentioned in the second paragraph above.
 But, whether it’s the people running the original concept, the concept itself, the timing, dishonesty, or any other number of factors, it should not have been franchised.
-And, the reasons are fairly obvious to an experienced, honest observer long before the franchising takes place.
+And, the reasons are fairly obvious to an experienced, honest observer long before the franchising process takes place.

 Sure, it’s easy to look at any failure, franchised or otherwise, and say it was a mistake.
 But here, we’re not just saying it, we’re providing the real world reasons for why it happened.
 Reason #1 is the answer and if you’re successful in business with the itch to franchise, just remember Reason #1 as a reminder to remember Reason #1.
 You can always go back and check the subsets.